No matter how long a log stays in the water, it doesn't become a crocodile.

 Another rare opportunity for snorkelers is seeing elkhorn coral.
 Listed as an endangered species and key to reef building, the marine park’s Blue Sanctuary sustainability management practices now allows elkhorn to thrive in shallow waters.
 They are joined by brain, branching gorgonian sea fans, pineapple, star and starlet corals.

 If you are a birdwatcher, you will be in for a treat.
-More than 68 species of birds use the vast wetlands of Jardines de la Reina Marine Park (Gardens of the Queen) as a stop when migrating between North and South America.
+More than 68 species of birds use the vast wetlands of Jardines de la Reina Marine Park (Gardens of the Queen) as a stopover when migrating between North and South America.